Nynuphar/IDEAL-doc/docs/source/users.rst

 The Manager has access to the patients in the carecenter and study.
 The Manager can import patients to a study and link these to the patients in the carecenter.

 The Manager has a similar role to the IDEAL user (see below) but it is able to create and manage new studies and new user accounts.
-Both new study and users need then to be approved by the IDEAL Superuser).
+Both new study and users need then to be approved by the IDEAL Superuser.

 User
 ======